 Gelong Thubten, the Tibetan Buddhist Monk who trained the movie cast of Dr. Strange, reveals the key to happiness and the biggest misconceptions about pain, bliss, and meditation.

 Why You Should Make Discomfort Your Friend

 At 21 years old, Gelong Thubten joined the Kagyu Samye Tibetan Monastery in search of freedom from physical and emotional suffering.
-But he found that his search of bliss through meditation only left him feeling disappointed and depressed.
+But he found that his search for bliss through meditation only left him feeling disappointed and depressed.
 “When we’re searching for that experience,” Gelong says, “we’re telling ourselves that we don’t have it.
-So at the same time we’re looking for happiness and looking to feel good, we’re creating a deficiency.
+So at the same time, we’re looking for happiness and looking to feel good, we’re creating a deficiency.
 A sense of lack.”